June 20th is World Refugee Day

 - strengthening the social contract between host countries and communities, and refugees and migrants.

 Definitions of displaced people and NZ’s response to refugees

 There are several types of forcibly displaced persons.

 - A refugee is someone who fled his or her home and country owing to “a well-founded fear of persecution because of his/her race, religion, nationality, membership in a particular social group, or political opinion”, according to the United Nations 1951 Refugee Convention.
 Many refugees are in exile to escape the effects of natural or human-made disasters.

 - Asylum seekers say they are refugees and have fled their homes as refugees do, but their claim to refugee status is not yet definitively evaluated in the country to which they fled.

 - Internally Displaced Persons (IDPs) are people who have not crossed an international border but have moved to a different region from the one they call home within their own country.

 Migrants make the decision to move based on choice so are very different from refugees.
 They choose to move to better their circumstances such as to escape poverty and unemployment or to reunite with family members, and are often able to decide where they will migrate to.

-New Zealand currently resettles up to 1,000 refugees every year through the Refugee Quota Programme, and we are only 1 of 37 countries that regularly accept refugees annually.
-Last year New Zealand welcomed refuges from 21 different countries as well as 600 Syrian refugees under the emergency refugee quota.
+New Zealand currently resettles up to 1,000 refugees every year through the Refugee Quota Programme.
+We are only 1 of 37 countries that regularly accept refugees annually.

-Sources: NZ Red Cross Refugee Services and United Nations Refugee Agency (UNHCR).Published on Wednesday, May 29th, 2019, under Uncategorised
+Sources: NZ Red Cross Refugee Services and United Nations Refugee Agency (UNHCR).Published on Tuesday, June 1st, 2021, under Events